MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 >[!NOTE]
 > This call can be made in C# using the SharePoint client side object model.
 See, [Complete basic operations using SharePoint client library code](/sharepoint/dev/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code).

-The call will return an object that contains two strings containing two SAS token for accessing the two required containers and a byte array for the AES256CBC encryption.
+The call returns an object that contains two strings containing two SAS token for accessing the two required containers and a byte array for the AES256CBC encryption.
 This key must be used when encrypting the data.
-Once we give you the key it is forgotten by Microsoft.
+Once we give you the key, it's forgotten by Microsoft.
 You need to keep it and pass it again for the SubmitMigrationJob call.

 - Uri DataContainerUri